 We live in Galway, Ireland and situated Romero Games Ltd. in city centre.
-We've been at our first location for two years and because our team size is growing we needed a bigger place.
-We started looking at several places we could get in addition to the office we were already in because we really loved our first office – it was nice and cozy.
+We were at our first location for two years and, because our team size grew, we needed a bigger place.
+We looked at several places we could get in addition to the office we were already in because we really loved our first office – it was nice and cozy.

 With all this moving I have found even more games and collectibles that I can put up on eBay for sale.
 Yesterday I put five items up and tweeted about them.
 One is a copy of DOOM 2 with 3.5" disks.

 I'm currently playing Thimbleweed Park and, by 90's point-and-click-verb/noun standards, it's the best there ever was.
 The Secret of Monkey Island is a very tough contender because of the pirate theme, but with the character switching, playing through flashbacks, and the quality level overall, I'd say TWP is the best.
 Full Throttle and Grim Fandango are incredbile games that innovated beyond the verb/noun clicking and are in a class of their own.
 I wouldn't compare TWP to those games just like I wouldn't compare TWP to King's Quest – they're too different, even in the Adventure genre.